 With that kind of responsibility, customer service needs to take ownership of every step of the customer experience formulation, starting from the first touchpoint.
 Otherwise, the opportunity for service recovery is lost in the process.
 For example, when I recently needed to call customer service of a big insurance company, I spent the first 50s dealing with automated menu making choices and then another 50s listening to elevator music before I was connected to customer service.

-For many people, especially the younger population, logging onto a computer and typing feels much more natural than picking up the phone and calling someone.
+For many people, especially the younger generation, logging onto a computer and typing feels much more natural than picking up the phone and calling someone.
 Written communication has also other advantages, for example, it makes sharing and preserving documents easy.
 It also diminishes the opportunity to misinterpret when you don’t have to deal with disruptive background noise that makes e.g. understanding different accents more difficult.

 The biggest shortcoming of the phone compared to live chat is still the mere impossibility to have more than one (phone) conversation at the same time.
 A feature that easily leads to long waiting times as the number of customer representatives taking care of phone support is also limited.
 That is why the customer journey with phone support often starts with complicated automated menus and then if the customer manages to overcome that, he/she still often ends up being placed in a queue for the next available representative.
 Looking from the customer’s perspective this means wasting time waiting to get connected.
 Which is especially bad if the customer has a complaint to make as hanging on a line will do nothing to diminish his/her dissatisfaction.